 Our mission reflects the goals of our members and our profession:

 - To provide support and fellowship for Asian American and Pacific Islander journalists, including students, in the Philadelphia region

 - To promote fair and accurate coverage of AAPI communities in local media

 - To increase the number of AAPI journalists and news managers working in our region

 Philadelphia chapter members include freelance and staff reporters, photographers, videographers, editors and producers, as well as students, educators, former journalists and journalism supporters.
 To learn more about membership, click here.

 The best way to find out about upcoming chapter events and opportunities is to join our email list, which you can do by contacting us at firstname.lastname@example.org.
 You can also find us on Twitter @AAJAPhilly and on Facebook!

-Treasurer: Juliana F. Reyes, reporter, The Philadelphia Inquirer
+President: Juliana F. Reyes, investigative reporter, The Philadelphia Inquirer

 Treasurer: Yowei Shaw, co-host and editorial lead, NPR’s Invisibilia